If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 • other conditions you may have (see “Dosage adjustments” under “What is Rexulti’s dosage?”)

 If you miss a dose of Rexulti, take it as soon as you remember.
 But if it’s almost time for your next dose, just skip the missed dose and take your next dose at the regular time.
 You shouldn’t take two doses at once to make up for a missed dose.
-Doing this could raise your risk for side effects from the drug.
+Doing this could raise your risk of side effects from the drug.

 If you have any questions about when to take your next dose after missing a dose, talk with your doctor.